-Aperitivo is a practice so central to Italian social lives, it’s hard to define; not least because it can be interpreted in so many ways.
-It is the golden hour that marks the transition from late afternoon to early evening, and in simplest terms it’s a time for stopping with friends for a drink and something deliciously salty to snack on.
+Aperitivo is a practice so central to Italian social lives it’s hard to define; not least because it can be interpreted in so many ways.
+It is the golden hour that marks the transition from late afternoon to early evening, a time to pause with friends over a drink and something deliciously salty to snack on.
+In Florence, anything goes, from a handful of crisps to a lavish tagliere (charcuterie platter) piled high with Tuscan salami, local cheeses, schiacciata bread, olives and more.
+Aperitivo in Florence can also morph into a full-blown buffet dinner, known as ‘apericena’, popular with students on a budget as a way to fill up on cheap fried carbs.

-Of course, no story about Florentine aperitivi would be complete without a mention of the Negroni, a cocktail of gin, Campari and sweet vermouth famously invented in this city in 1919 at the request of Count Camillo Negroni.
-Bitter and potent, it’s the ultimate pre-dinner cocktail and perhaps the reason food is so necessary when drinking in the city.
+And of course, no story about aperitivo in Florence would be complete without a mention of the Negroni.
+This potent mix of gin, sweet vermouth and Campari was famously invented here at the request of Count Camillo Negroni in 1919.
+Bitter and bold, it’s the ultimate pre-dinner cocktail and perhaps the reason food is so necessary when drinking in the city.

-While you could easily stumble upon somewhere in Florence (just head to the lively student bars around Sant’Ambrogio and Borgo La Croce, where you can hop from bar to bar having a drink and a snack in each), you might want to map out your movements to maximise on the unique food-and-drink phenomenon come cocktail hour.
-Read on for a selection of the best local spots for an aperitivo in Florence.
+For a casual aperitivo crawl, you could simply head to the lively student haunts around Sant’Ambrogio and Borgo La Croce, where you can hop from bar to bar, sampling drinks and snacks along the way.
+Otherwise, map out your movements via this selection the best local spots for an aperitivo in Florence.

 Bulli e Balene